kuafu/kuafu.github.io/UE5/LyraStarterGame/Experience/index.md

 - [Lyra Experience Manager](#LyraExperienceManager) Subsystem *(only relevant to PIE)*
 - [Console Variables](#CVars)

+## 1.3 如何初始化Experience的Gameplay
-## 1.3 How to Initiate Gameplay in a Lyra Experience
+How to Initiate Gameplay in a Lyra Experience

 - [Event: `OnExperienceLoaded`](#OnExperienceLoaded)
   - [Usage Examples](#OnExperienceLoadedExamples)